AsadRay/AI-Powered-Support-Agent-Backend/README.md

 ## ⚠️ Disclaimer

 > 🧪 **This project is for personal experimentation, learning, and demonstration purposes only.**
 > All contexts, services, and workflows are fictional and not connected to any real organization.
+> Any references to "InterCloud" or similar service categories are **purely illustrative**, inspired only by
+> publicly available information about cloud services, telephony systems, e-commerce platforms, and general IT solutions.
+> No private, internal, or confidential data has been used in this project.